MauroDeryckere/2D-Flowfield-Research-Project/README.md

 - Customizable Cost Factors: Allow users to customize and assign varying costs to different areas of the environment, giving them fine-grained control over pathfinding decisions.
   - Dynamic Obstacle Handling: Adapt to changes in the environment in real-time, with the flowfield updating dynamically to account for moving obstacles.
 - Multi-Agent Coordination: Support coordination among multiple agents, allowing them to share information and collaboratively navigate through the environment while avoiding collisions.

+## Demo & Keybinds
+The simple demo has the following keybinds that can be used to toggle visualization:
+F1: Draw the cost field. <br>
+F2: Draw the integration field. <br>
+F3: Draw the flow field. <br>
+F4: Draw the portals. <br>
+F5: Draw the graph. <br>

 ## Flowfield Design And Implementation
 To understand how the flowfield works for large maps, we first have to look at a single flowfield (or gridsector when we combine multiple smaller flowfields).
 Each flowfield or vector field is made up of 3 different fields or vectors.